 The Stormwater Management Plan is available for public review at:

 15 North Granby Road

 Granby, CT 06035

 Additionally, view an electronic copy of the Stormwater Management Plan (PDF).

 Stormwater Annual Reports

 The MS4 General Permit requires the completion of an Annual Report to document stormwater management practices completed during each calendar year.
-View past Annual Reports in the Archive Center.
+Click here for the current report.
+View the past Annual Reports.